lauripalonen/devops-with-k8s/log-output/README.md

 # log-output

+**Version 1.11. notes**:
+- Three apps ([log-output server](./server), [log-output string-generator](./string-generator) and [ping-pong](../ping-pong)) now use a shared persistent volume
+- relevant updates:
+  - [log-output/manifests/deployment.yaml](./manifests/deployment.yaml) has a persistent volume claimed
+  - [pingpong/manifests/deployment.yaml](../pingpong/manifests/deployment.yaml) has a persistent volume claimed
+  - [root/manifests](../manifests) has [persistentvolume.yaml](../manifests/persistentvolume.yaml) and [persistentvolumeclaim.yaml](../manifests/persistentvolumeclaim.yaml) files for configuring the persistent volume

 This directory contains two apps: string-generator and server.

-> [!NOTE]
-> The file sharing between the two apps requires K8s deployment.
+The file sharing between the two apps requires K8s deployment.

 ## string-generator

 - creates a logs.txt file
 - generates a random string on startup
-- appends the string with current timestamp to the logs.txt file every 5 seconds
+- writes the string with current timestamp to the logs.txt file every 5 seconds

 ## server

 - reads logs.txt file
+- reads pongs.txt
-- serves the file contents in port 8000
+- serves the files contents in port 8000

 ## Instructions

-Have a kubernetes cluster running, and apply the deployment running `kubectl apply -f manifests`.
+Have a kubernetes cluster running, and apply the deployment running `kubectl apply -f manifests` (this needs to be run for the [root manifests](../manifests) as well).
 The logs should be then visible at localhost:8081.